LewisNjagi/independent-project3/README.md

 # independent-project3
 Independent project week 3 at Moringa school.
 # Delani Studio
-#### {Create and implement visual design and workflows}, {22nd December 2020}
+#### Create and implement visual design and workflows, 22nd December 2020
-#### By **{Lewis Njagi}**
+#### By **Lewis Njagi**
 ## Description
 Software development process, unifying design, development and product management to create exceptional products.
 Translate business goals and product requirements into effective and elegant solutions.
-Buliding products that are always ready to go live }
+Buliding products that are always ready to go live
 ## Setup/Installation Requirements
 * Computer - 4 GHz minimum, multi-core processor.
 * RAM - At least 4GB, preferably higher, and comensurate with concurrent usage.